POP PUNCH 'THE LOW END THEORY' CARDIGAN

 These cardigans are the melodies of the seven tracks of the first LP of The Low End Theory (1991) by A Tribe Called Quest, converted into seven knitting patterns.
 Each pattern is made up in Scotland as a traditional Fair Isle pullover using Shetland yarns.
 The garment is styled after early 1960s knitwear, with contrasting long cuffs and a short neck rib.

-Each sweater is packed with a new-old-stock punch card, and a folded record-sleeve-insert-style poster.
+Each sweater is packed with a new-old-stock punch card, and a record-sleeve-insert-style track card.

 - Made in Scotland